calderhayes/datos/README.md

 (Not at a usable version at this time)

-A simple React form utility to enable easy validation with minimal dependencies.
+A simple React form utility to enable easy validation with minimal dependencies and written in TypeScript.

 Some key features:
+- Minimal dependencies
 - Built in TypeScript
 - Allows for easy validation, and manual validation errors from server responses
 - Using modern techniques